Let's talk

 Improving Warehouse Layout

-Determining the optimal slot for each SKU, depending on SKU velocity can be done by applying the ABC analysis.
+Determining the optimal slot for each stock keeping unit (SKU), depending on SKU velocity can be done by applying the ABC analysis.
 In a warehouse, you can categorize your products into A, B, and C based on how quickly they move out of the warehouse.

 The principle of ABC analysis includes listing all SKUs which have been ordered over a certain period of time (the longer the time period, the more accurate the data).
 Then the SKUs are divided into 3 categories – A, B, and C.

-A more advanced approach to ABC analysis is by applying intelligent slotting.
-Intelligent slotting in warehouses can be divided into 2 main approaches.
+A more advanced approach to ABC analysis is by applying dynamic slotting.
+Dynamic slotting use cases in warehouses can be divided into 3 main approaches.

-1. The first approach involves re-slotting.
+2. The second use case involves re-slotting.
 At the end of the day, when a warehouse operator has 20 minutes left, they can use this time to swap two SKUs based on SKU velocity or item correlation from that day's order history.

 Learn more about warehouse picking performance & how to maximize order fulfillment efficiency.